A torque sensor is like a throttle that determines how much power to feed the eBike's motor based upon how hard the rider is pedaling.

 A cadence sensor is like a throttle operated by your feet.
 Essentially it measures how fast the rider is pedalling.
 If the rider climbs a hill and begins to pedal slower, the motor will produce less power where more power is really required.

-Choosing Torque or Cadence sensor-based Pedal Assist all depends on the riding experience you want.
-We offer both.
-Pedal Assist means what it says - in both cases you need to pedal to get the Motor to add motion and that’s why twist-and-go throttles are appreciated when you need to get across the road quickly.
+Selecting either Torque Crank Control or Cadence sensor-based Pedal Assistance all depends on the riding experience you want.
+Pedal Assist means what it says - In both cases you need to pedal so your eBike knows you are on board so the Motor can add power and motion.

-Torque Sensor based PAS provides a more intuitive and smoother ride because it determines the motor input needed relative to how hard you are pedalling.
-The harder you push the pedals the faster you go.
-Torque Sensor PAS makes you work for the power and you really feel you are riding a normal bike, but you are getting there faster and not having to battle up those hills.
+You work for the power and often feel you are riding a normal bike, but you are getting there faster and not having to battle up those hills.
 Gear selection becomes more intuitive and you will feel you are riding on a normal bike.

-A supplementary benefit of Torque Sensor PAS is that as a result of you having to pedal harder, you get a lot further and get fitter at the same time.
-Unfortunately, just when your legs are getting tired and you want to get home, it could be a slow ride.
+A supplementary benefit of Torque Sensor PAS is that as a result of you having to pedal harder, you get fitter at the same time and also feel more in control.
+However, just when your legs are getting tired and you want to get home, it could be a slow ride.